Observing circumstances for 2012 S1 (ISON)

 Ephemerides

-2012s1.jpg (423015 bytes) Ephemerides for 2012 S1 (ISON) at 50°N , 40°N , 30°N , 10°N , 10°S , 30°S and 50°S which give 1950 and J2000 positions and approximate observing windows for the period 2013 February 23 until 2014 August 31.
+Ephemerides for 2012 S1 (ISON) at 50°N , 40°N , 30°N , 10°N , 10°S , 30°S and 50°S which give 1950 and J2000 positions and approximate observing windows for the period 2013 February 23 until 2014 August 31.
 The light curve is a complex function of the comet's composition, shape, active area, rotation rate and season.
-I have chosen to approximate the magnitudes using the equation m = 5.3 + 5 log d + 7.5 log r.
-The comet may brighten more slowly or more quickly than indicated here and the true light curve can only be determined after observations confirm the comet's behaviour.
+I chose to approximate the magnitudes using the equation m = 5.3 + 5 log d + 7.5 log r for these ephemerides, however the comet has actually brightened much slower than this, with a fainter absolute magnitude.
+The true light curve can only be determined after observations confirm the comet's behaviour.

 Guidance